 is defined in Table 22-5 (Frequently used parameters)

-If is not divisible by , then apply the segment parsing method described in Equation (22-58) for blocks of segment parser input bits.
-At this point, each stream parser output has residue bits.
-Then, the residue bits are divided into blocks of bits, with each blocks being assigned to different subblock () in a round robin fashion.
+If is not divisible by , then apply the segment parsing method described in Equation (22-58) for sets of segment parser input bits.
+At this point, each stream parser output has (R=NCBPSS mod 2s∙NES2s<NES, integer) residue bits.
+Then, the residue bits are divided into subsets of bits, with each subset being assigned to different subblock () in a round robin fashion.
 The first bits are assigned to the subblock with index .
 Repeat times until all bits are distributed to the two subblocks.
+That is, if is not divisible by , each block is further divided into two subblocks of bits as shown in Equation (22-XY).

+yk,l=x2s∙NESks∙NES+l∙s∙NES+k mod s∙NES, k=0,1,⋯,NCBPSS2s∙NESs∙NES-1x2s∙NESks∙NES+2s∙ks+l∙s+k mod s, k=NCBPSS2s∙NESs∙NES,⋯,NCBPSS2-1 (22-XY)

 Segment parser is bypassed in case of 20, 40 and 80 MHz VHT PPDU transmissions.